abdelrahmanusama22/Ministry-of-Health-System---COVID-19-Vaccination-Management/README.md

 - `fullyVaccinatedPersons()`: Counts and displays the number of fully vaccinated persons.
 - `displayData()`: Displays all citizens and their information.
 - `saveTofile()`: Saves all citizen data to a file.
+  ## Features
+- Add Citizens: Add new citizens to the system.
+- Remove Citizens: Remove existing citizens from the system.
+- Add Doses: Record vaccination doses for citizens.
+- Display Data: Display information about all citizens and their vaccination status.
+- Fully Vaccinated Count: Display the number of fully vaccinated citizens.
+- Save to File: Save all data to a text file.

+## Notes
+- The system assumes that a citizen is fully vaccinated if they have received at least two doses.
+- The saveTofile method saves the data to a file named Abdelrahman Usama.txt.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Usage Example